sd208/SE_2017_Guestbook/README.md

 ![Use Case Diagram](https://github.com/sd208/SE_2017_Guestbook/blob/master/Project%20Documents/Use%20Case%20Diagram.png)

 ### Use Cases
-The use case specifications can be found in `Project Documents`
+The use case specification details are as follows:

 1. Enter Comments in Guestbook Webpage: https://github.com/sd208/SE_2017_Guestbook/blob/master/Project%20Documents/Use%20Case%201.pdf